misterr-labs/eqsnode-installer-script/README.md

 `bash install.sh --copy-blockchain no`

 #### Note: usign '--copy-blockchain no' will dramatically increase the installation time when installing multiple nodes

+### Avoid repeated manual password input for service node users
+#### In case you install multiple nodes with the --nodes option, it can be annoying to input password and re-passwords many times.
+To avoid this, use below command to set one password a single time and all newly created service node users will use this one password.

+`bash install.sh --one-passwd-file`

+#### After the .onepasswd file is created you can start an installation like usual.
+You will not be prompted to enter passwords during the installation.
+#### Note: Future installations will also use this .onepasswd file.
+In case you want to type in passwords manually again, please remove this file:

+`rm ~/eqsnode-installer-script/.onepasswd`

 <br /><br />